 Get Set Up For Sharing Videos

-Also, when publishing or sharing videos internally, security is very important.
-Unauthorized sharing or downloading of videos meant for employee eyes only can be a nightmare, even if the material is seemingly innocuous.
+When publishing or sharing videos internally, security is very important.
+Unauthorized sharing or downloading of videos meant for employee eyes-only can be a nightmare, even if the material is seemingly innocuous.
 A video hosting provider with great security features like signed embed codes and domain whitelisting can help prevent videos from falling into the wrong hands.